 7.1 Correlation

-The correlation analysis is a first analysis of a quantitative relationship

-The correlation analysis examines whether there is a correlation between two samples with random variables X and Y. If there is no relationship between the two random variables, they have a correlation of zero and are independent of each other.
-(Rees, 1987)
+Correlation analysis is the first analysis of a quantitative relationship and examines whether there is a correlation between two samples with random variables X and Y. If there is no relationship between the two random variables, they have a correlation of zero and are independent of each other.
+(Rees, 1987).
+Building on this, regression analysis attempts to find a functional relationship and to describe mathematically how well the variance of a dependent variable can be explained by the variance of one or more independent variables (Field et al., 2012).

-In this section it is described how to infer to populations from the relationship between samples.
-In the simplest case, it is again assumed that the two samples follow the normal distribution.
+In this section, we will describe how to infer a population from the relationship between samples.
+In the simplest case, it is assumed that the two samples follow the normal distribution.
 Since one does not know the population containing the two samples, one must estimate the unknown correlation ρ of the population from the sample.
 Pearson's correlation coefficient can be used to estimate the correlation between two normally distributed random variables X and Y of size n: